A pothead walks into an appliance store and asks the owner, "How much for that TV set in the window?"

 The Role of a Father

-Comes the Torah and tells us that it is our responsibility and privilege to help and redeem the addict, the slave, from his or incarceration.
-The brother, the uncle, the cousin or any relative must not spare money, time and effort to help the addict set himself or herself free.
+Comes the Torah and tells us that it is our responsibility and privilege to help and redeem the addict, the slave, from his incarceration.
+The brother, the uncle, the cousin, or any relative must not spare money, time, and effort to help the addict set himself or herself free.

 Yet the Torah neglects to mention the possibility of his father being the redeemer.
 Because if he had a father—a true father, a father who would have been there for his son in the way the father is supposed to be—this would have not come about.